brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 - I'd say every component selector has a prefix, but selectors aren't even mandatory so prefixes aren't either.
 - We pass these prefixes so they are unique and it's easier to see where they live.
 - We use linting rules to validate if the prefixes are used correctly
-- Both components and selectors can have prefixes.
+- Both components and directives can have prefixes.
 - It's a bad practice not to have prefixes.
-- Prefixes are both stored in the `project.json` file for schematic generation of components and directives, and they are also defined in the linting config files
+- Prefixes are both stored in the `project.json` (for Nx) and `angular.json` (for Angular CLI) file for schematic generation of components and directives, and they are also defined in the linting config files

 This question is different then the other ones, here the candidate can just make a list of all the things he or she knows about a